AdobeDocs/experience-manager-screens.en/help/user-guide/tagging.md

 >[!NOTE]
 >
-> Tags defined on screens cloud are not related/synced with tags defined in AEM.
+> Tags defined on Screens Cloud are not related/synced with tags defined in AEM.
 >